vexillumpiratica/vexillumpiratica.github.io/index.md

 We are the Vexillum Piratica CTF Team, sponsored by Sage.

-We're a group of security professioanals and enthusiasts from around the world who enter CTF compeitions.
+We're a group of security professioanals and enthusiasts from around the world who enter CTF competitions.

 Our next event is: *_TBC_*